An Alternative Explanation of the Subud Exercise in Psychological Terms

 components.
 After all, symbol manipulation supplies not just language,

-the suspension of disbelief through the sharing of powerful descriptions,
+suspension of disbelief through the sharing of powerful descriptions, lessons

 transformative ways.
 While lending itself to stupendous cultural riches, this